 You will need a visa to enter Ethiopia.
 E-visas can be purchased in advance from the Ethiopian Immigration website.
 Visas on arrival are also available for tourists at Addis Ababa (Bole) International airport, at a cost of approximately $US50 for 1 month and $US75 for 3 months.
 It’s recommended that you bring US$ cash to pay for this.

-We have graded the fitness level required for participation in this tour as Easy/Moderate.
-This is a relaxed itinerary, though for those who wish to be more active there are opportunities to walk and cycle.
+We have graded the fitness level required for participation in this tour as Moderate.
+We shall be at altitude for the majority of this tour so some people may experience altitude sickness as this can start at 2,500.
+This is quite a full itinerary, with some long days and a reasonable amount of travelling by road requiring multiple hotel stays.
 There are no strenuous hikes but whilst sightseeing we might be ‘on the go’ for several hours at a time, without breaks to sit down and rest.
 It is important that everyone is able to keep up with the group.